Himachal ex-BJP chief Satpal Satti escapes with minor injuries after car overturns

 Satti suffered minor injuries and was given first aid at a nearby hospital.

+Talking to mediapersons, Satti said his driver steered the car towards the hillock to avoid colliding with a truck coming on the wrong side.
+“The car overturned but by the grace of God, there were no serious injuries and we all are safe,” he said.

-Satti is a four-term MLA from Una.
-He served as Himachal BJP president from 2012 to 2020.
+Satti is a four-time MLA from Una.
+He served as the Himachal BJP president from 2012 to 2020.